Carro cura carere

 Despite its relatively minimal frequency and wide geographic and chronological distribution, the appearance of the term carrus throughout and beyond Classical Latin exhibits a remarkable and informative consistency in the nuances of its meaning and usage over the approximately 450 years since its first known occurrence.
 Ultimately, the textual evidence suggests that although the term may not have referred to a specific vehicle type or function, it is just as clear that it was not vague or indistinct either.
 While possibly initially embedded with associations to Gaulish practices, by the first century CE the carrus appears to have been adopted, if only in name, into the Roman military tradition, from Asia Minor to Britain.
 By the fourth century, if not well before, however, the very traits that made it suitable for military use appear to have also made it attractive as a more common form of transport.
 In other words, rather than the term being indiscriminately applied to a variety of different forms of vehicles, the use of a particular type, or types, of vehicle may in fact have become more widespread.
 The answer, therefore, to how the Italian “carro” by contrast came to be so vague in meaning is likely found much later in the lexicon of Medieval Latin or in the development of the early Italian dialects.

-David Picker-Kille is a Ph.D. candidate in Classical Archaeology at Florida State University.
+David Picker-Kille is a Ph.D. student in Classical Archaeology at Florida State University.
 He is a recent graduate of the University of Pennsylvania’s post-baccalaureate program in Classical Studies.

 Birley, Anthony.
 Garrison Life at Vindolanda: A Band of Brothers.
 Stroud: History Press, 2011.

 BREPOLiS.
 Library of Latin Texts (LLT).
 Accessed April 2021. http://clt.brepolis.net/llta.